OpenStackOnRaPi/ostackinstall/README.md

-# Installation of OpenStack on Raspberry Pi
+# Installation of OpenStack in a Raspberry Pi cluster

 ## Executive summary